JakeSteam/blog-programming/_drafts/2024-03-21-google-cybersecurity-professional-review.md

   - Google
   - Cybersecurity
   - Coursera
+maxheader: 3
 ---

 Did you know Google offers a Cybersecurity Professional Certificate?
-I recently completed it, and wanted to share the good, the bad, and the confusing parts!
+They do!
+I recently completed it, and wanted to share the good, the bad, and the confusing parts.

 Before diving into the review, it's worth mentioning that the learning platform used for this (Coursera) has a very rewarding referral program, but **referral links are NOT used** in this article.
 This way, the review is guaranteed to be impartial.